-Pasta alla Norma is one dish I ate constantly on my travels in Sicily.
+Pasta alla Norma is one dish I always ate on my travels in Sicily.
 Here I've tried to recreate it as best as I can.

-Finally, if you can get hold of ricotta salata use that to garnish your glorious pasta dish.
+Finally, if you can get hold of ricotta salata use that to garnish your pasta alla norma.
 It's a pressed, salted and dried form of ricotta cheese.
 It's the traditional cheese used for this Sicilian classic.

 - 1 tbsp salt

 - ½ cup olive oil, (to fry the eggplant)

 - 1/4 cup olive oil

 - 1 tbsp basil, freshly chopped

 - 1/4 cup ricotta cheese, (ricotta salata is preferred )

 - 250 g pasta, cooked spaghetti or penne